jaeyk/comp_thinking_social_science/docs/07_big_data.md

 </div>

 `%` is one of the wildcards that you can use for string matching. `%` matches any number of characters.
 So, `J%` matches Jae, JFK, Joseph, etc. `_` is another useful wildcard and it matches exactly one character.
-So `J_` matches only JA, JE, etc. If wildcards not enough, then you should consider using regular expressions.
+So `J_` matches only JA, JE, etc. If wildcards are not enough, then you should consider using regular expressions.

 - `arrange` = `ORDER BY`